COVID-19 TAX CENTER:

-If you have an AGI of up to $75,000 ($150,000 married filing jointly), you could be eligible for the full amount of the recovery rebate.
+If you have an AGI of up to $75,000 ($150,000 married filing jointly), you could be eligible for the full amount.
 As your AGI increases over $75,000 ($150,000 married filing jointly), the stimulus amount will go down.
 This means that if your AGI is over these amounts, you will not receive the full amount of the stimulus payment.

 What if I received my stimulus payment on a Turbo® Visa® Debit Card?